 This piece, painted over multiple layers of hand-written notes, attempts to express the idea that too much information merely leads to confusion, as well as the need to express emotion through written communication.
 Its colours and shapes deliberately blend organic and formal structures.

 This piece attempts to express visually the feel of a busy urban environment from the perspective of the non-visual senses.
-The over-stimulation of overlapping sounds, smells, and temperature creates a white noise delirium reflective of the way in which these environments are never truly still or simplistic.
+The over-stimulation of overlapping sounds, smells, and temperature creates a white noise delirium reflective of the way these environments are never truly still.

 Inspired by early Impressionism, this piece reflects the artist’s need for nature and a desire for a life lived in harmony with the elements.